Matvey787/myProgLanguage/README.md

 secondVar = 90 + firstVar * (1 + get()) / 120 - sin(130) + get()
 ```
 This is a rather difficult example.
 The program asks you to enter a number, one is added to this number.
 This bracket is then multiplied by the first variable.
 Next, 90 is added and the sine of 130 radians is subtracted.
 The program will again ask for a new number and add it to the entire expression.
 That's how it is.
 Fuhhh...
+> [!IMPORTANT]
+> - Unfortunately, the design doesn't support numbers in variables, be careful.

 ### If-constructions
 In the if constructions, you can use the signs <, >, <=, >=, !=, == for comparison.
 In comparisons,